Open Data Hub logo

 1. In the left menu of the Open Data Hub dashboard, click SettingsServing runtimes.

-The Serving runtimes page shows any custom runtimes that you have added, as well as the following pre-installed runtimes:
+The Serving runtimes page shows preinstalled runtimes and any custom runtimes that you have added.

 2. Set the runtime that you want to use to Enabled.